 - Line a plate with 3 paper towels and set by the stove.
 Coat a large non-stick sauté pan generously with olive oil and place over medium heat.
 When the pan is hot, place the first batch of tilapia fingers in the pan (do not crowd) and cook until the first side is golden brown, 2-3 minutes.
 Flip and continue cooking until done, about 2 minutes more.
 Transfer the fish fingers to the plate with paper towels and let sit for a minute to drain any excess oil.
 Remove any brown bits out of the pan, add more oil if necessary and continue to cook the fish in batches until done.
 Season the cooked tilapia fingers with more salt if desired.
 Serve with lemon wedges and Lemon-Garlic Mayonnaise.

 - Mix the mayonnaise, garlic and lemon juice in a small bowl.
 Add salt and pepper to taste.

-- Note: If you want to freeze the breaded tilapia fingers, lay them in a single layer and wrap well with aluminum foil.
+- Freezer-Friendly Instructions: Lay the tilapia fingers in a single layer and wrap well with aluminum foil.
 Place in a freezer bag in the freezer.
 When you're ready to make them, simply defrost them enough so they'll lay flat in the pan and cook as directed above.